WaigFang/CMT-PROJECT/README.md

 ## Project description

-[Here we want to explain what our program does]

 Our program's aim is to study the population growth and change over time of a system consisting of predators and their's preys.
 Thanks to the Lotka-Volterra equations.

 The program will: